 Electric Vehicles and Electric Vehicle Charging

 Transportation contributes 15% of all global warming.
-Leading the charge against this are a vast array of innovations in electric vehicles, ranging from electric bikes, scooters, motorcycles, trucks, boats, and airplanes.
+Leading the charge against this are a vast array of innovations in electric vehicles, ranging from electric bikes, electric trikes, scooters, motorcycles, trucks, boats, and airplanes.
 Engineers are redesigning these modes of transportation, resulting in drastically reduced carbon dioxide emissions.
 While equity investment in the field is surging, many exciting new companies are leveraging crowdfunding and equity crowdfunding to bring prototypes and production lines to market.

 A subset of this is the burgeoning interest in ridesharing, bike-sharing, scooter-sharing, and other aspects of the non-owner economy.